Malpas, Cheshire: Tudor – Elizabethan (1485–1603)

-Civil War and the Stuarts (1603–1714)

-Cheshire was strategically very important during the civil war as it controlled the north–south movement of troops from the west of the Pennines to the east of the Clwydian range – Chester, as the main port to Ireland was supremely important as Charles I had an army there.

 Transport

-Malpas was once served by a a station on the Whitchurch and Tattenhall Railway.
+Malpas was once served by a station on the Whitchurch and Tattenhall Railway.

-The B5069 road passes through the village from the Welsh border, towards the A41 road near Hampton Heath.
+The B5069 road passes through the town from the England/Wales border, towards the A41 road near Hampton Heath.
 The B5395 road diverges from the A41 at Grindley Brook and heads towards Malpas.

 Demography

 According to the 2001 census, the civil parish had 1,628 residents living in 720 households.
 This increased slightly in the 2011 census to 1,673 residents, composed of 767 (45.8%) males and 906 (54.2%) females, in 810 households.

 Governance

 Malpas was formerly a township and ancient parish within Broxton Hundred, which became a civil parish in 1866.
 It has had a parish council since their formation in 1894.
 Prior to that, Malpas had been administered through Vestry Meetings held in St Oswald's Church.
-Between 1894 and 1936 the village had its own rural district council.
+Between 1894 and 1936 the town had its own rural district council.
 Under a Cheshire County review order in 1936, the boundaries of several rural districts were adjusted.
 Malpas Rural District was abolished and most of the area absorbed into Tarvin Rural District.

 On 1 April 1974 this was merged into Chester District.
 Further changes occurred on 1 April 2009 when the Cheshire West & Chester unitary authority was formed.

 An electoral ward in the same name exists.
 This ward stretches north to Edge and south to Wigland.
 The total population of this ward taken at the 2011 census was 3,975.

-Malpas is within the Eddisbury parliamentary constituency.
+Malpas is within the Chester South and Eddisbury parliamentary constituency.